technikamateur/videocampus-sachsen-downloader/README.md

 If you enjoy using this tool, leave a star on GitHub.

 ## What is different?
 It is a heavily improved version.
-It **downloads 16x time faster and encodes your video to space-saving [HEVC](https://de.wikipedia.org/wiki/High_Efficiency_Video_Coding) accelerated by your AMD Graphics Card**.
-This means: Great quality by only using ~300 MB for 90 minutes of video.
+It **downloads 16x time faster and optional encodes your video to space-saving [HEVC](https://de.wikipedia.org/wiki/High_Efficiency_Video_Coding) accelerated by your AMD Graphics Card**.
+This means: Great quality by only using ~200 MB for 90 minutes of video.

 ## What do I need to run your python script?
 Not much.
 You will need:
 - Linux
 - Python 3.6 or higher with pip3 and ffmpeg
 - If you want to profit from the lightning fast video encoding: AMD Radeon Series 400 or higher
-- If you do not own such a graphics card replace ffmpeg inside the python file with the following line:`ffmpeg = ["ffmpeg", "-f", "concat", "-i", "ts_file.txt", "-map", "0", "-c:a", "copy", "-c:v", "libx265", "-crf", "25", "-preset", "slow", filename]`
+- If you do not own such a graphics card see FAQ

 ## Installation